 What Is Rhabdomyolysis?

 Rhabdomyolysis (rab-doe-my-oh-lie-sis) refers to skeletal muscle fiber death.
-When the muscles die, the contents inside of those muscle cells gets into the blood stream.
+When the muscles die, the contents inside of those muscle cells get into the bloodstream.
 Because some of the things in muscle cells should not be present in the blood in high concentrations, their presence can lead to some very serious outcomes just a few of which can include:

 - Intense muscle pain